The Final Few Moments

 Still, he should have said goodbye to Sasha this morning.
 He would call as soon as the plane landed in Buffalo, to tell her how much he loved her and to wish her the best of luck on her commercial.

 Her seat had to be the one across the aisle from Robert; it was the only one unoccupied.
 He glanced at her and looked away in irritation.
 The seat was empty because Robert had reserved it for Sasha last week in an optimistic moment when he thought he could convince her to fly up to Buffalo with him this morning.
-It had been too late to cancel the reservation.
 At the gate he’d told the agent that his wife would be a no-show and they had proceeded to fill the seat from the standby list.

 She took her seat and immediately asked the attendant if she could get a drink before the flight got underway.

-Robert heard the man in the window seat next to her say, “Can I buy that drink for you?”
+Robert heard the person in the window seat next to her say, “Can I buy that drink for you?”

-She spun away from him, an overweight person with slicked, thinning hair who said something else to her that Robert didn’t catch.
+She spun away from him, a man with slicked, thinning hair who said something else to her that Robert didn’t catch.
 She made a face and turned to Robert.
 “Save me,” she said, low enough so that only Robert could hear.

 The flight attendant brought one of those mini liquor bottles and a glass filled halfway with cranberry juice.